Demand Forecasting: Methods, Types, and Examples

 Despite the many different methods of demand forecasting available, the process follows a consistent set of steps:

 1. Determine objectives.
-Clearly define the goals of your forecast and which outputs you require.
-For example, a relatively new fitness tech startup cannot rely on much historical data.
-Instead, it would need to measure the economic outlook, projected market trends, and the competitive environment of healthcare technology.
+Clearly define the goals of your forecast and the outputs you require.
+For example, a relatively new fitness tech startup would want to forecast the optimal inventory levels for their product release or forecast which holiday seasons will increase demand.

 4. Utilize forecasting methods.
 Apply the appropriate qualitative or quantitative methods listed below to your data set.
 Qualitative methods use industry expert knowledge and customers’ opinions to inform demand projections.
 Quantitative forecasting uses hard data often compiled by software to predict future sales, seasonal demand, and customer behavior.
 Revisit steps two and three if you still need additional information to round out your forecast.